acsaeng/investment-portfolio-dashboard/README.md

 ## Summary

 A web application designed to help you keep track of your investments.
-The dashboard allow you to view the value of you assets in real-time, as well as the ability to add, update, and delete assets in order to keep your portfolio up to date.
+The dashboard allow you to view the value of your holdings in real-time, as well as the ability to add, update, and delete holdings in order to keep your portfolio up to date.

 To run the application: